 Could it be?
 Could I just have stumbled upon someone with the perfect shade of red?
-The one color that seems ever illusive when it comes to getting it ..
+The one color that seems ever elusive when it comes to getting it

-It never fails to surprise me .. this hair journey.
-Over the years I’ve had girlfriends who are fiercely protective of their hair .. they’re “like this” with the hairdresser .. and have memorized their custom color shade .. level 7 .. hints of copper and gold
+It never fails to surprise me, this hair journey.
+Over the years I’ve had girlfriends who are fiercely protective of their hair; they’re “like this” with the hairdresser, and have memorized their custom color shade; level 7 with hints of copper and gold

-Though admittedly .. there have been seasons of restlessness .. when I’ve wanted to be.
-Looking for a bit comfort instead to the things within my control.
-In the unchanging level 7 .. with hints of copper and gold .. a signature lip gloss .. or signature scent
+Though admittedly, there have been seasons of restlessness when I’ve wanted to be.
+Looking for a bit of comfort instead of to the things within my control.
+In the unchanging level 7, with hints of copper and gold, a signature lip gloss or scent

 never to change

 Though there can also be freedom in the shift